-For instance, residents are required to have both garbage cans and recyclable cans.
+For instance, residents are required to have garbage cans, recyclable cans, and compostable cans.
 So far, so good.
-But for a while, the city required garbage collectors to snoop through the garbage cans to see if too much recyclable stuff was in there.
+But for a while, the city required garbage collectors to snoop through the garbage cans to see if too much recyclable or compostable stuff was in there.
 Residents could be fined for that.
 Fortunately, a court threw out the search part, but the ordinance is still in place.

-So if you have a bunch of old pizza or fruit rinds, throw it in the garbage can of a neighbor you don’t like.
+So if you have a bunch of old pizza or newspapers, throw them in the garbage can of a neighbor you don’t like.

 photo by Todd Huffman

 What’s still current is that the Seattle police can no longer refer to a person they arrest a “suspect.”
 They must use the term “community member.”
 I’m not making this up.